News from the Vaughan Institute

 Vaughan Institute Young Alumni Board holds its inaugural meeting

 The newly formed Vaughan Institute Young Alumni Board held its first meeting on October 19, 2012.
-Pictured above from left to right: Jon Raftis, Jason McKeever, Catie Sebolt, Tyler Probasco, Erin Wonsmos, TC Heath, Matt Ryan, and Karyn Droessler.
+Pictured above from left to right: Jon Raftis, Jason McKeever, Catie Sebolt, Tyler Probasco, Erin Wonsmos, TC Heath, and Matt Ryan.
 David Rigler joined the meeting electronically and isn't pictured above.
 Learn more about the members.

 Stephen B. Gruppo, Executive Vice President, Risk Manager, TIAA-CREF to speak October 19